mt-caret/kyomusuke/README.md

 - [ ] hit api when user is added
 - [ ] cache the response with ex. node-cache?
 - [ ] debug mode
+- [ ] use async/await to clean up code

 ### misc

 - [ ] apply eslint and elm-format
 - [ ] query AtCoder problems too
 - [ ] upload results to slack
+- [ ] show date of last update
 - [x] document production deployment workflow